StaffExecutive Director - - Kent M. Scarrett

 Section 3. - BOARD OF TRUSTEES

-The Board of Trustees shall consist of all past presidents of the League as long as they are municipal officials, and twenty-eight (28) trustees elected for a term of two (2) years each; not less than one of whom shall be the mayor of a city or village; not less than one of whom shall be a city manager; not less than one of whom shall be a fiscal officer or finance director; not less than one of whom shall be a solicitor or director of law; and not less than one of whom shall be a member of a municipal legislative body, other than Mayor.
-Provision shall be made by the Board of Trustees upon the recommendation of the Director, for the establishment of geographical districts not less than nine (9) in number, each of which shall be entitled to the representation of at least one member of the Board of Trustees.
+The Board of Trustees shall consist of the two immediate past presidents of the League as long as they are municipal officials, and twenty two (22) trustees elected for a term of four (4) years each; not less than one of whom shall be the mayor of a city or village; not less than one of whom shall be a city manager; not less than one of whom shall be a fiscal officer or finance director; not less than one of whom shall be a solicitor or director of law; not less than one of whom shall be a municipal clerk; and not less than one of whom shall be a member of a municipal legislative body, other than Mayor.
+Provision shall be made by the Board of Trustees upon the recommendation of the Executive Director, for the establishment of geographical districts not less than nine (9) in number, each of which shall be entitled to the representation of at least one member of the Board of Trustees.
 Until such districts are so established each of the following districts shall be entitled to be represented on the Board of Trustees by a trustee elected from such district:

 DISTRICT 1 - Lucas, Williams, Fulton, Defiance, Henry, Paulding, Wood, and Putnam Counties.